First Hawaiian Trip - Big Island, Kona

-Hands down, one of the best trips I've ever taken was to the Big Island of Hawaii with my husband Matt for our 5-year wedding anniversary at Mauna Lani Auberge Resorts Collection.
-We decided to make this our big trip since we were also celebrating 10 years together, and my 40th birthday.
+Hands down, one of the best trips I've ever taken was to the Big Island of Hawaii at Mauna Lani Auberge Resorts Collection.
+I decided to make this a big trip since it was my 40th birthday.
 The entire experience was seamless from start to end (10/20/22-10/25/22).
-Our main goal was to be beach bums while drinking cocktails on the sand and trying new food.
-It was so hard to leave on our last day.
+My main goal was to be a beach bum while drinking cocktails on the sand and trying new food.
+It was so hard to leave on my last day.
 Below are the highlights and travel tips for staying at this resort in Kona, Hawaii:

 Travel Tips for Mauna Lani Auberge Resorts Collection